albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-As mentioned in an earlier section, titled [why is the use of inner instance class discouraged?](#why-is-the-use-of-inner-instance-class-discouraged), the inner instance class is provided a reference to the enclosing object automatically by the compiler.
+As mentioned in an earlier section, titled [*why is the use of inner instance class discouraged?*](#why-is-the-use-of-inner-instance-class-discouraged), the inner instance class is provided a reference to the enclosing object automatically by the compiler.
 We can refactor the inner static class and pass an instance of the enclosing object to it, as shown next.

 ```java
 package demo;